alexameirelles/romcoms-project/README.md

 The analysis required considerably more work than simply filtering IMDb.

-### Defining romantic comedies

-IMDb genres alone were not sufficient.
-Many titles classified as Comedy and Romance are generally considered dramas, ensemble films, or comedies with only a romantic subplot.

-To speed up the review process, I asked both ChatGPT and Claude to identify potential false positives.
-Every recommendation was manually reviewed before any title was removed.

-### Identifying protagonists

 IMDb does not explicitly identify protagonists.

 I initially selected the first two billed actors (ordering == 1 and ordering == 2), then manually corrected films where the billing order did not match the central romantic couple, which happened more often than I expected.

 ### Inferring professions